Akuli/tkinder/docs/treeview.rst

     treeview.pack(fill='both', expand=True)

     treeview.rows.append(['John', 'Star', 32])
-    treeview.rows.append(['Patrick', 'Tram', 19])
+    treeview.rows.append(teek.TreeviewRow(values=['Patrick', 'Tram', 19]))

+    treeview.rows[1].subrows.append(['Sam', 'Green', 87])

     window.geometry(300, 200)
     window.on_delete_window.connect(teek.quit)
     teek.run()

-This program displays a treeview widget with overall 4 columns (first + value columns) and 2 rows.
+This program displays a treeview widget with overall 4 columns (first + value columns) and 2 rows with one nested row.
 The first column is for description purposes only and cannot contain any data.
 Let's go trough some of the code.

 ::